Supetorus/LIT/README.md

 ## Reflection
 When deciding which API to use there were four major options: Direct3D11, Direct3D12, OpenGL, and Vulkan.
-Under advisement from a friend I chose Direct3D11 because, OpenGL is outdated, and both Vulkan and Direct3D12 are a step up in complexity, therefore making Direct3D11 an obvious choice.
+Under advisement from a friend I chose Direct3D11 because I was told that OpenGL is getting out of date, and Direct3D12 or Vulkan seemed to be a leap in understanding I wasn't ready to take.

 On reflection I think I could have learned what I wanted to by using OpenGL, and may have been able to do so in less time since learning materials for